 “By bringing this together into a central cloud-based data lake, the Amazon Machine Learning Solutions Lab and Swimming Australia developed a solution that pulled together athlete performance to support coach’s decision-making in competition, predict possible and probable competition outcomes, and influence tactical racing strategies while saving hours of manual analysis.”

-Data mining is all that stands between our decision-making brains and a firehose amount of data that is increasing every single day.
-In fact, each of us is contributing another 1.7 MB to the global data tally – every single second.
+Data mining is what stands between our decision-making brains and a gushing firehose of data whose volume is increasing rapidly.
+In fact, each of us is contributing another 1.7 megabytes to the global data tally – every single second.

 So why don’t we just apply machine learning to that data?
-As it turns out, 90 per cent of that data is unstructured data – things like audio, video, documents, emails, information from the Internet of Things (IoT) and this blog.
+As it turns out, 90 per cent of that data is unstructured – audio, video, documents, emails and information from the Internet of Things (IoT), according to SAS.

-Ever since the early days of data processing and computing in general, we’ve known that garbage in equals garbage out (GIGO) – and that truism is more relevant than ever today.
+Ever since the early days of data processing and computing in general, we’ve understood the concept of “garbage in, garbage out” (GIGO) – and that truism is more relevant than ever today.

-Data mining is important in data science, not only because it takes out the garbage when preparing data, but it aligns data with business understanding to produce data visualisations and information that influences effective decision making.
+Data mining is important in data science, because it not only takes out the garbage when preparing data, but also aligns data with business understanding to produce data visualisations and information that influences effective decision-making.

 Machine learning uses statistical analysis methods to train algorithms that can provide insights from data mining projects.
-In its simplest form, the algorithms learn the relationships between groups of data, then in predictive models, they deliver forecasts when one or more of those groups is changed.
+Algorithms learn relationships between groups of data and then deliver forecasts using predictive analytics.